 The Interfraternity Council (IFC) governs fraternities that are members of national fraternities.
-There are eleven general fraternities at CSULB, and two fraternity colonies.
+There are thirteen general fraternities at CSULB.
 All chapters maintain programs in the areas of scholarship, social activities, leadership development, community service and brotherhood.

 Some of the IFC fraternities maintain chapter homes in the Long Beach area.
 There may be opportunities to live in the chapter house once you become a member.